neilmaartens/SourceCode.Workflow.Client.Samples/README.md

 ### License

-Clay is licensed under the MIT license, which can be found in LICENSE.
+This project is licensed under the MIT license, which can be found in LICENSE.

 **Additional Restrictions**